jaykay12/tech/_posts/2020-8-6-spring-boot.md

      - EAR file represents the enterprise application.
 The above two files are packaged as a JAR file with the .ear extension.
      - It is deployed into the Application Server.
 It can contain multiple EJB modules (JAR) and Web modules (WAR).
      - It is a special JAR that contains an application.xml file in the META-INF folder.

+Spring Boot Framework comes with a built-in mechanism for application configuration using a file called `application.properties`.
+It is located inside the src/main/resources folder.
+The properties have default values for Spring application configurations which can be modified.
+Spring Boot also allows us to define our own property if required.
+The application.properties file allows us to run an application in a different environment.

+Prominent properties are as follows:
+- Debug _(false)_
+- server.port _(8080)_
+- logging.file
+- logging.file.path
+- spring.config.name _(application)_
+- spring.http.multipart.enabled
+- spring.servlet.multipart.max-file-size
+- spring.social.facebook.app-id
+- spring.social.linkedin.app-id